About Us | Leadership

 Jay P. Inman, Jr.

-Jay joined LMI as the Vice President of Engineering Services in January 2014, and was appointed to the role of President of Engineering Services in September 2014.
+Jay joined LMI as the Vice President of Engineering Services in January 2014, and was appointed to the role of Chief Operating Officer of Engineering Services in 2015.

 Prior to joining LMI, he was the Director of the Integrated Product Team on the Bombardier 7000/8000 Wing Development Program for Triumph Aerostructures, where he spent five years in program management positions.
 Previously, Jay spent eight years with Aviation Partners Boeing including six years as the Vice President of Programs.
 He also worked 18 years with Vought Aircraft in various engineering and engineering leadership roles.